Hungry Healthy Happy

 • Really simple - After you have browned the beef you just dump it all in the slow cooker and leave it to get really tender.
 A fuss free, hands off dinner.

 • Healthy alternative - Lower in calories and fat than a takeaway Indian, and cheaper too.
-The great thing about making your own curry at home is that you can control exactly what goes in to it.
+The great thing about making your own curry at home is that you can control exactly what goes into it.

 • Easy spice mix - We have made our own easy spicy mix and it uses spices you probably already have at home.